naredula-jana/Jiny-Kernel/doc/benchmarks.md

-## Benchmarks, Optimizations and Performance improvements .
+## Benchmarks and Performance improvements of opensource kernels and virtual Infra.

 [Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) was designed from ground up for superior performance on virtual environment.
 This paper provides performance comparision of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) with Linux kernel on different workloads like cpu,network,storage,memory,IPC etc on the virtual platform like kvm.
-The below benchmarks show Jiny performed better then linux, one of the reason is linux being generic kernel designed to run on the metal  when compare to Jiny designed for virtual platform.
+The below benchmarks shows the bottlenecks in open source kernels and virtual infra like hypervisors,virtual switch..etc.
+It also provides the solutions for the bottlenecks.
+This paper is limited only to the opensource kernels and opensource virtual infra like kvm,qemu, virtual switches..etc.

 - Benchmark-1(CPU centric): Comparisions of cpu centric app running in linux vm versus same app running in Jiny vm.
 There was big improvement when the same app run in Jiny vm as High priority app.
-- Benchmark-2(Network centric): Comparisions of network throughput in linux vm versus Jiny vm as aginst with linux bridge versus user space switch.
+- Benchmark-2(Network centric): Comparisions of network throughput in linux vm versus Jiny vm as aginst with linux bridge and user space switch. user space switch outperforms when compare to the kernel based switch.
 - Benchmark-3(Storage centric): In progress.
 - Benchmark-4(PageCache): Comparisions of Read/write throughput for Hadoop workload.
 Improvement of 20% in read/write throughput of hdfs/hadoop workloads.
 - Benchmark-5(Malloc): Memory  improvements with zero page accumulation and other related techiniques: In progress
-- Benchmark-6(IPC): locks and interrutpts improvement: more then 100% improvement : Mostly completed.
+- Benchmark-6(IPC): locks and interrutpts improvements.

 ----------------------------------------------------------------------------------

-###Benchmark-1(CPU centric): Completed
+###Benchmark-1(CPU centric):
 **Overview:** An application execution time on the metal is compared with the same app wrapped using thin OS like Jiny and launched as vm.
 The single app running in Jiny vm outperforms by completing in 6 seconds when compare to the same running on the metal that took 44sec.
 The key reason for superior performance in Jiny os is, it accelerates the app by allowing  it to run in ring-0 so that the overhead of system calls and context switches are minimized.
 The protection of system from app malfunctioning is left to virtulization hardware, means if the app crashes in ring-0 at the maximum vm goes down, but not the host.
 To run in Jiny vm, the app need to recompile without any changes using the modified c library.

 **Application(app) used for testing:** A simple C application that read and writes in to a /dev/null file repeatedly in a tight loop is used, this is a system call intensive application.
 [The app](https://github.com/naredula-jana/Jiny-Kernel/blob/master/modules/test_file/test_file.c) is executed in four environments on the metal, inside the Jiny as High priority, as normal priority inside Jiny  and inside the linux vm.